 - For filling, combine ground beef, rice, onion, egg, paprika, and salt, pepper, and milk.
 Mix well and divide into 12 portions.

-- In a bowl, combine the tomato sauce, tomatoes, sugar, vinegar, and 1/2 cup of water; pour over cabbage rolls.
+- In a bowl, combine the tomato sauce, tomatoes, sugar, vinegar, and 1/2 cup of water.

 - Place the pan with juices over medium heat or transfer the juices to a saucepan and place over the heat.
 Combine the cornstarch with 3 tablespoons of cold water and mix until smooth.
 Stir the cornstarch and cold water mixture into the sauce; bring the sauce to a boil and cook until thickened.

 If you don't have time to freeze the cabbage, place the whole head—cored or not—in a microwave-safe dish with a small amount of water and microwave it on full power for about 10 to 15 minutes.
 The leaves should peel off nicely.

 |Total Fat||10 g|